george0st/qgate-examples/docs/env_configuration.md

 ## NOTEs

- - The **network routing** will be used based on setting of replication factor and load balacing
+ - The **network routing** will be used based on setting of replication factor and load balancing
    - _DCAwareRoundRobinPolicy_ (for REPLICATION_FACTOR > 1 and LB_LOCAL_DC != None)
      with usage of local data center (from LB_LOCAL_DC)
    - else _RoundRobinPolicy_